New York Military Medical Malpractice Attorneys

 The law is complex; it’s important that you have an experienced New York military medical malpractice lawyer on your side who can help you navigate the process and better your chance of securing a favorable outcome.
 With decades of experience and a proven record of success in 98% of the cases we have handled, Simonson Goodman Platzer PC is ready to fight for you and the justice you deserve.

-Filing an Active Duty Medical Malpractice Claim: What You Need to Know
+Filing an Active Duty Medical Malpractice Claim in NY

 Although the NDAA, which was signed into law in December of 2019, allows military service members who suffered personal injuries to file medical malpractice claims for damages, the act includes numerous stipulations for claimants.